radzhiv25/Frontend-Assignment/README.md

 ## Introduction

-Effortlessly implement dynamic forms in React by leveraging JSON configurations.
+Effortlessly implement dynamic forms in React by leveraging JSON Schema.
 Craft structured schemas with form elements, validations, and dependencies, allowing seamless rendering through React components.
-This approach ensures a versatile and maintainable solution to address diverse form requirements in your application.
+Using this application create amazing form with your own customizations and configurations in the application code.

 ## Features